Skip to content

 For non-VAT taxpayers, there’s no output VAT to record.
 The 3% percentage tax is recorded separately when you file it.

-General Ledger
+How does the General Ledger work?

 The General Ledger takes the entries from your General Journal and organizes them by account.
 Instead of seeing transactions in order of date, you see all activity for a specific account in one place.